TramMaiQuynh/ToDoList-WebApp/README.md

 2. Update settings.py:

 - After creating PostgreSQL user and database for this project, open your setting.py file in .\Backend\todo_backend\setting.py
-- Do not change anything in this file here and ENSURE the DATABASES configuration in settings.py is correct as below:
+- Do not change anything in this file here and just CHECK the DATABASES configuration in settings.py is correct as below:

 ```sh
 DATABASES = {